Soft-Cap-Nautilus/ObjectTracker/README.md

 RoboVision is a student project that aims to implement a variety of image processing functions in a ROS environment.

 # ObjectTracker
+The ObjectTracker is used to outline objects, return their color and centroid position.
+This project requires OpenCV.
+To run it, first you have to set calibrationMode to true, in multipleObjectTracking.cpp.
+Then run it and adjust the HSV sliders until you can recognize objects in the filtered image view.
+Adjust the values obtained in the sliders in the code and rebuild it.

+# ROS-Webcam
+The ROS-Webcam is a catkin workspace with the usb_cam package installed.
+It requires Indigo ROS

 # ObjectMeasurer
 The program will use your webcam to scan objects and measure its width.
 To do that you have to have a reference object with known width being the first object show, from left to right.
 Then it will measure other objects.